heron/heron_simulator/README.md

 ## Topics

-All topics and transform frames were put under the *heron* namespace to allow for multiple robots in a single simulation without interference.
+When running the simulation, a custom namespace can be set to prefix all the transform frames and topic names.
+An empty namespace can be used however, when using an empty namespace, the thruster topics used by *uuv_simulator* will be placed under the *heron* namespace.
+This means that an empty namespace and a *heron* namespace cannot be used at the same time.

 The simulated Heron uses the same control topics as the actual Heron.
 Simulation uses the heron_controller package to control itself.
+Prefix the topic names below with the simulation's custom namespace.
-  - Simply publish on the */heron/cmd_course*, */heron/cmd_wrench*, */heron/cmd_helm* to use it
+  - Simply publish on the *cmd_course*, *cmd_wrench*, *cmd_helm* to use it
-  - To publish directly to the thrusters, publish on */heron/cmd_drive*
+  - To publish directly to the thrusters, publish on *cmd_drive*

-Due to using the *heron* namespace, a change was made to the *heron_bringup* package:
+Due to using a custom namespace, a change was made to the *heron_bringup* package:
   - Only difference can be found in the calibrate_compass script, to use the correct topics

 ## Sensors